AlexandruAnastasiu/camera-shop/README.md

 ## About The Project

 This application simulates an online camera store, with various features such as a shopping cart, a multi-step form for ordering details and a working search bar for in-store products.
-Ths project was made as part of an evaluation of the first ZegaSoftware bootcamp, using only:
+This project was made as part of an evaluation of the first ZegaSoftware bootcamp, using only:
 * HTML
 * CSS + Bootstrap
 * Javascript